Drug information provided by: Micromedex

 For high blood pressure:

-Adults—At first, 1 milligram (mg) once a day at bedtime.
-Your doctor may gradually increase your dose up to 3 mg a day, as needed.
+Adults—At first, 1 milligram (mg) once a day, at bedtime.
+Your doctor may gradually increase your dose up to 3 mg per day, as needed.

 Children—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 If you missed taking guanfacine extended-release tablets for 2 or more days in a row, check with your doctor.
 If your body suddenly goes without this medicine, some unwanted effects may occur.
 If you have any questions about this, check with your doctor.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.